lhossackucalgary/ENGO-500-2018/proposal-template.md

 ------------ | -------------
 **Organization** | RouteScouts
 **Role** | QA Lead
-**Responsibilities** | Test that changes to the code do not change the core functionality of the project, or do not break the project.
+**Responsibilities** | Test that changes to the code do not change the core functionality of the project or break the project.
 **Key Skills** | Programming, Writing and running test scripts, debugging

 Name | Steve Liang